We represent 12 organizations—not every plan available in your area. Read full Medicare disclosure

 Maria, 67, loves to travel.
 She spends winters in Florida and summers in Brooklyn.
 She has a few prescriptions and sees a specialist for arthritis.
 For her, Original Medicare + Part D + Medigap gives her peace of mind.
 She can see doctors anywhere without worrying about surprise bills or coverage gaps.

-Kevin, 66, stay in Queens and travels very little.
+Kevin, 66, stays in Queens and travels very little.
 He has diabetes and takes daily meds.
 He values routine, has a regular doctor, and wants help paying for dental cleanings and glasses.
 His local Medicare Advantage HMO offers $0 premiums and solid coverage for his needs.
-For him, it makes sense
+For him, it makes sense.

 “Is Medicare Advantage worth it?”
 The answer depends on your health, habits, and expectations.
 But here are a few things agents and TV ads might skip: